-The Company's Management determines the policies and procedures for both recurring and non - recurring fair value measurement, such as derivative instruments and unquoted financial assets measured a pair
+The Company's Management determines the policies and procedures for both recurring and procedures for both r

 At each reporting date, the Management analyses the movements in the values of assets and liabilities which are required to be re-measured or re-assessed as per the Company's accounting policies.
 For this analysis, the Management verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.